smaremanda/add-in-docs/essentials/create-a-task-pane-or-content-add-in-with-visual-studio.md

   ```

-    The  `addEvent()` function calls the **Office.select** method to get the `myBinding` binding object, and then calls the[Binding.addHandlerAsync](http://msdn.microsoft.com/en-us/library/b9c2f4ea-726c-4b48-a3fb-89beda337a17%28Office.1501401%29) method to add an event handler for the[Binding.bindingDataChanged](http://msdn.microsoft.com/en-us/library/7b9ed4bf-3ce5-44eb-8548-2b081afd868d%28Office.1501401%29) event.
-The `myHandler` function uses the[binding](http://msdn.microsoft.com/en-us/library/3f5adb74-0da6-46c6-a95e-0890bd935379%28Office.15%29.aspx) property of the[BindingDataChangedEventArgs](http://msdn.microsoft.com/en-us/library/d08e5556-20a6-469a-9c51-b0b95c8213ac%28Office.1501401%29) object to access the binding that raised the event, and then calls the **Binding.getDataAsync** method to read and display the data when the event occurs.
+    The  `addEvent()` function calls the **Office.select** method to get the `myBinding` binding object, and then calls the [Binding.addHandlerAsync](http://msdn.microsoft.com/en-us/library/b9c2f4ea-726c-4b48-a3fb-89beda337a17%28Office.1501401%29) method to add an event handler for the [Binding.bindingDataChanged](http://msdn.microsoft.com/en-us/library/7b9ed4bf-3ce5-44eb-8548-2b081afd868d%28Office.1501401%29) event.
+The `myHandler` function uses the [binding](http://msdn.microsoft.com/en-us/library/3f5adb74-0da6-46c6-a95e-0890bd935379%28Office.15%29.aspx) property of the [BindingDataChangedEventArgs](http://msdn.microsoft.com/en-us/library/d08e5556-20a6-469a-9c51-b0b95c8213ac%28Office.1501401%29) object to access the binding that raised the event, and then calls the **Binding.getDataAsync** method to read and display the data when the event occurs.

 3. On the  **Debug** menu, choose **Start Debugging** or press the F5 key.